 The pharmacy is accessible and advertises its services appropriately.
+It responds quickly to external changes, such as the closure of a GP practice, to ensure people are still able to receive their medicines.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
 The pharmacy offers a range of additional services and the pharmacy team delivers these services safely.
 Team members providing the services ensure that their training is up to date.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and makes regular checks to ensure that they are still suitable for supply.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

-The pharmacy had step-free access.
+The pharmacy had step-free access and an automatic door.
 The consultation room was wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
-Team members described that they communicated with people with hearing impairments in the consultation room, using pen and paper if needed.
+A hearing-loop was available.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
 Services provided by the pharmacy were advertised in the pharmacy.
-The regular RP, who worked four days a week, was accredited to provide all of the promoted services.
-The RP described how if a patient requested a service not offered by the pharmacy at the time, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+The RP described how if a patient requested a service not offered by the pharmacy at the time, he would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.
 Records of signposting referrals were made on the patient medication record (PMR).